shaulov/hero-admin-panel/README.md

 - Interaction with components (CRUD)
 - Interaction with database (heroes.json)
 - Additional functions (filter, animation and etc.)
+- Transition from Redux to RTK and then partially to RTK Query

 ## Project setup